Art and Design

 The key concepts in art and design we plan a progression for are as follows:

 At St. James CE Primary School, we have a concise whole school shared definition of learning: ‘Learning is a change in long term memory.’
 In order to identify the impact our curriculum is having on our pupils, teachers employ a range of assessment strategies both at the point of teaching and after.

 Regular assessment of pupil needs and understanding plays a vital role here as does the provision of appropriate resources, the internet and our whiteboards offer a wealth of materials that can be matched to suit individual or group needs, enabling all pupils to develop their science knowledge and skills.

-At St James CE Primary children should be assessed against their progress in understanding and applying Science knowledge and skills against the curriculum map.
+At St James CE Primary children should be assessed against their progress in understanding and applying Artistic knowledge and skills against the curriculum map.
 This will be self-evident from the work produced in a situation where no teacher support is given once a task has been assigned.